 1. Registered Respiratory Therapist, RRT

-A registered respiratory therapist (RRT) is a certification for respiratory practitioners.
+A registered respiratory therapist (RRT) is a nationwide certification for respiratory practitioners.
 The certificate for the RRT is issued by the National Board for Respiratory Care after passing the NBRC-WRE and NBRC-CSE examinations.
-Eligibility for the NBRC RRT examinations are both previously passing the entry-level examination for the certification of Certified Respiratory Therapist, the NBRC-ELE, and holding at least an Associate of Science in Respiratory Care.
+Eligibility for the NBRC RRT examinations involve previously passing the entry-level examination for the Certified Respiratory Therapist, the NBRC-ELE, and holding at least an Associate of Science in Respiratory Care.

 2. Adult Critical Care Specialty, ACCS

-One of the main goals of any RRT is to gain experience in adult intensive care.
-Today fewer hospitals allow CRTs to enter the ICU areas, reserving this role for professionals with more education in the field.
+One of the goals of any RRT should be to gain experience in adult intensive care.
+These days, fewer hospitals allow CRTs to enter the intensive care areas, reserving this role for professionals with more education in the field.

-The Adult Critical Care Specialty (ACCS) examination objectively measures the knowledge and skills of respiratory therapists in this specialty area.
+The Adult Critical Care Specialty (ACCS) examination objectively measures the knowledge and skills of respiratory therapists in this area.
 It goes above and beyond general respiratory care activities to focus specifically on competencies that are unique to adult critical care.
-Therefore, wearing the RRT-ACCS badge of distinction signals to employers, colleagues, and patients that your skills are highly specialized.
+Therefore, wearing the RRT-ACCS badge of distinction signals to employers, colleagues, and patients that your skills can be applied to intensive care settings.

-The ACCS Examination is available for respiratory care professionals who have proven their dedication to excellence by earning the Registered Respiratory Therapist (RRT) credential.
+The ACCS Examination is available for respiratory care professionals who have proven their dedication to excellence by previously obtaining the Registered Respiratory Therapist (RRT) credential.
 If you would like to learn more about the career path of respiratory therapists, get in touch with the FNU admissions department and request to speak with an adviser.

 3. Registered Pulmonary Function Technologist, RPFT

-The increase in lifespan, smoking, and occupational diseases, and the shift of patient care from the hospital to the home have each created more demands for diagnostic pulmonary function studies.
-An RPFT has the option of working within a hospital, in a pulmonary laboratory outside the hospital, in a doctor’s office, and or in creating a business.
+The increase in lifespan, smoking, and occupational diseases, and the shift of patient care from the hospital to the home have created greater demand for diagnostic pulmonary function studies.
+An RPFT has the option of working within a hospital, in a pulmonary laboratory outside the hospital, in a doctor’s office, and or in dedicated business practice.

-Pulmonary function technologists run tests on patients with suspected respiratory disorders, such as lung diseases.
+Pulmonary function technologists run tests on patients with suspected respiratory disorders such as lung disease.
 This is a diagnostic role, and the technologist works with other medical staff to evaluate patients, identifying conditions to come to a firm diagnosis.
 Typically, technologists have trained in respiratory therapy and will have earned general or specialty pulmonary function certification from the National Board for Respiratory Care.

 4. Neonatal/Pediatric Respiratory Care Specialist, NPS

-Population growth, an increase in the poverty level, migrations, and poor or no pregnancy care have increased the number of premature babies born who require specialized care to help them overcome conditions that in the past would have not allowed them to survive.
+Population growth, an increase in poverty levels, migrations, and deficient pregnancy care have increased the number of premature babies born who require specialized care to help them overcome conditions that in the past would have not allowed them to survive.
 Childhood asthma and other allergies also contribute to the need for this specialty.

 Neonatal-pediatric RTs work in children’s hospitals and general hospitals with neonatal-pediatric wards.
 Neonatal respiratory care involves treating and monitoring newborns for breathing disorders.
 A neonatal RT might monitor the breathing of premature babies, treat infants born with pulmonary diseases or disorders, or respond to the unique respiratory care needs of an infant in an emergency.